How Much Do Domain Names Cost? Everything You Need To Know

 In general, you can purchase a domain name for $2-$20 a year, depending on discounts available and who you’re purchasing it from.
 Newer domain extensions, the part at the end of your address, like .app or .info might cost more, as they are newer on the market.

-Additionally, if you choose to register for multiple years and electing to include domain privacy can also increase or decrease the price of your domain name.
+Additionally, if you choose to register for multiple years and elect to include domain privacy it can also increase or decrease the price of your domain name.
 You’ll find that the most expensive domain names will be the ones you’ll find on auction houses, through private sellers, or aftermarket services.

 Unfortunately, there are no hard or definitive prices for domain names, regardless of the avenue you choose to purchase from.
-The domain name industry varies just like real estate.
-Sometimes it’s a sellers market, sometimes it’s a buyers market.
+The domain name industry varies, just like real estate.
+Sometimes it’s a seller’s market, sometimes it’s a buyer’s market – as our guide to domain name valuation illustrates.

 Make sure you consult a domain broker if you’re looking to buy from a private seller, or are looking to purchase a domain that is already owned.
 Brokers are experienced and can handle all of the ins and outs of the acquisition and negotiation process so that you get the domain you deserve at a fair price.